kartonfarkas/api_docs/source/use_cases/keeping_contacts.rst

 2(a) Update a Contact (:doc:`../../suite/contacts/contact_update`)

-You have to execute this step if replyCode 0 was returned in Step 1.
+You have to execute this step if replyCode 0 was returned in step 1.
 This means that you have to update the contact (not create it) in the Suite.

 .. :note:: Each field value that you provide here will override the already existing ones in the Suite.